sap-tutorials/Tutorials/tutorials/cp-mlf-retrain-image-classification-05/cp-mlf-retrain-image-classification-05.md

 ---
-title: Consume the Image Classification Model Retrained Model
+title: Consume the Image Classification Retrained Model
 description: Discover how to consume the retrained model for the Image Classification Retraining scenario
 auto_validation: true
 time: 15